-Have you been wondering how many users does Snapchat have in 2018?
-The answer is – a lot.
-The number of people using Snapchat on a daily basis might seem high, but still, it is not enough to place the app on the list of 1,000 most visited in the world.
+For those of you wondering how many users Snapchat users are there?
+The answer is - a lot.
+The number of people using Snapchat on a daily basis might seem high, but still, it is not enough to place the app on the list of 1000 most visited in the world.
 In fact, it comes in 1,618th.
 Snapchat’s user numbers have actually dropped in the last quarter; an alarming occurrence that the management is working hard on remedying.

 It is interesting to know that nearly four-fifths of young(er) internet users in America are on Snapchat.
 Snapchat’s demographics include people of all ages, including 5% of all internet users in the States who are over the age of 75.
 The number of seniors using the app seems to be on an, ever so gentle, rise, as they try to keep up with the new-age technologies.